gaboth22/CEN3031---Class-Project/README.md

 make run
 ```

-Then everything you past there will be sent to our program.
+Then everything you paste there will be sent to our program.
 Run the server prior to running the program.
-Also, you need to change our program to connect to the local server on ip 127.0.0.1, port 8000.
+Also, you need to change our program to connect to the local server on IP address 127.0.0.1, port 8000.

 # How to update our porgram's info so that it connects to a different IP address, and so on?

 Just open the file called tournament.txt under /src and then just edit the fields there.
-Add not spaced in between the colon and the actual data, and keep the tags that tell you the type of data you're inputing.
+Add no spaces in between the colon and the actual data, and keep the tags that tell you the type of data you're inputing.
 The file looks like this:

 ```
 IP:<any_ip_address>